carbon-language/carbon-lang/docs/design/README.md

 > -   Proposal
 >     [#950: Generic details 6: remove facets](https://github.com/carbon-language/carbon-lang/pull/950)

-### Checked and template parameters
+### Checked and unchecked parameters

-The `:!` indicates that `T` is a _checked_ parameter passed at compile time.
+The `:!` indicates that `T` is a type that is bound at compile time.
+There are two forms of parameters: checked and unchecked.
+A parameter declared with the `template` keyword is an _unchecked parameter_, a parameter declared without the `template` keyword is a _checked parameter_.

-"Checked" here means that the body of `Min` is type checked when the function is defined, independent of the specific type values `T` is instantiated with, and name lookup is delegated to the constraint on `T` (`Ordered` in this case).
+"Checked" here means that the body of `Min` (above) is type checked when the function is defined, independent of the specific type values `T` is instantiated with, and name lookup is delegated to the constraint on `T` (`Ordered` in this case).
 This type checking is equivalent to saying the function would pass type checking given any type `T` that implements the `Ordered` interface.
-Then calls to `Min` only need to check that the deduced type value of `T` implements `Ordered`.
+Subsequent calls to `Min` only need to check that the deduced type value of `T` implements `Ordered`.

-The parameter could alternatively be declared to be a _template_ parameter by prefixing with the `template` keyword, as in `template T:!
-Type`.
+The following example uses an unchecked template parameter, `U`:

 ```carbon
 fn Convert[template T:!
 Type](source: T, template U:!
 Type) -> U {